 About the Poet (Carol Ann Duffy)

-Carol Ann Duffy is Britain’s poet laureate, a prestigious honour bestowed on her by the queen.
+Carol Ann Duffy is Britain’s poet laureate, a prestigious honor bestowed on her by the queen.
 She is a well-studied poet whose poems are studied in England at GCSE and A-level.
 She is a versatile poet who adapts her style to fit the mood of the poem.
-Her poems often provide a commentary on contemporary issues.
+Her poems often provide commentary on contemporary issues.
 She is openly gay and sometimes this informs her poetry.